-The best approach to protecting plants from winter desiccation is to regularly monitor the moisture levels of the soil in your landscape and deeply water your trees and shrubs between October to March.
-It’s also important to monitor the weather conditions throughout the winter months and water during periods of extended dry weather.
-Below are tips on important winter watering techniques for your landscape:
+The best approach to protecting plants from winter desiccation is to regularly monitor the moisture levels of the soil in your landscape and deeply water your trees and shrubs between October and March.
+It’s also essential to monitor the weather conditions throughout the winter months and water during periods of extended dry weather.

 - Newly planted trees and shrubs need more water than other plant material that has been established for more than one year.